Table of Contents

 - Use a cool-mist vaporizer in the bedroom while your child is sleeping.

-- Check with your doctor if it is okay to give your child acetaminophen (some brand names: Children’s or Infants’ Tylenol) if he or she has a fever.
+- Ask your doctor if you can give your child acetaminophen (such as Infants’ Tylenol) if he or she has a fever.
 Don’t give your child aspirin.
 Aspirin has been associated with Reye’s syndrome, a rare disease of the brain and liver.

 - How can I make my child more comfortable?